 Index 40th Anniversary award

-commitment to protecting human rights.
+a fierce commitment to protecting human rights.
 It not only chronicles the crimes of the Stalinist period, but monitors current threats against those who speak out against injustice.
-Memorial's remarkable archive includes letters, diaries, transcripts,
+Memorial's remarkable archive includes letters, diaries,

 Azhar Ahmed appeared in court charged with making offensive comments on Facebook about the deaths of six British soldiers.
 He has been accused of committing an offence under the Communications Act of sending a grossly offensive message.